QTM 350 - Data Science Computing

 Conclusion

-• We also learned about special joins, such as CROSS JOIN and SELF JOIN
+• We also learned about special joins: CROSS JOIN for combinations and SELF JOIN for relating rows within the same table

-• We saw how to merge tables by row with UNION, INTERSECT, and EXCEPT
+• We saw how to merge tables vertically (by row) with UNION, UNION ALL, INTERSECT, and EXCEPT

 And that’s all for today! 🎉